AndrewBulata/Aragonese-Pluralisation/README.md

 # Aragonese-Pluralisation
 ---
-Computational answer to a problem by Bruno L’Astorina for the Brazilian Linguistics Olympiad 2016
+A computational answer to a problem by Bruno L’Astorina for the 2016 Brazilian Linguistics Olympiad

 ### Introduction to Aragonese and its Linguistic Features